babahayo1/aas2024keamananjaringan/README.md

 ## Conclusion

-This setup provides a practical environment for learning and practicing network security assessment techniques.
+This setup provides a practical environment for learning and practicing basic network security assessment techniques.
 Students can explore various aspects of network security, including scanning, enumeration, and exploitation, in a controlled environment.

 Feel free to contribute to this project by submitting pull requests or opening issues.